soulripper13/hass-speedtest-ookla/README.md

 ## Configuration

-During the setup wizard, you can configure the following:
+During the setup wizard, you'll be guided through configuring the integration with helpful descriptions for each option:

+### Configuration Options

+-   **Speedtest Server**:
--   **Server**: Choose "Closest Server" for automatic selection or pick a specific server from the list.
-If the server list fails to load, you can manually enter a server ID from the [official list](https://c.speedtest.net/speedtest-servers-static.php).
+    - Choose "Closest Server" for automatic selection
--   **Manual Mode**: Enable this option to disable automatic, scheduled tests.
-You can then trigger tests using automations or the `ookla_speedtest.run_speedtest` service.
--   **Scan Interval**: If not in manual mode, set the frequency of automatic tests in minutes (default is 1440 minutes, or 24 hours).
+    - Select from the 10 nearest servers (sorted by distance)
+    - Or select "Manual Server ID" to enter a specific server ID
+    - *Tip: Find server IDs at [speedtest.net/servers](https://www.speedtest.net/speedtest-servers-static.php)*

+-   **Manual Server ID**:
+    - Only required when "Manual Server ID" is selected above
+    - Enter a specific numeric server ID for precise testing

+-   **Manual Mode**:
+    - **Enabled**: Speed tests only run when manually triggered via the `ookla_speedtest.run_speedtest` service
+    - **Disabled**: Tests run automatically based on the scan interval
+    - *Default: Enabled*

+-   **Scan Interval** (minutes):
+    - How often to automatically run speed tests (only when Manual Mode is disabled)
+    - *Default: 1440 minutes (24 hours)*
+    - *Warning: Lower values will use more bandwidth*

+### Reconfiguring

+You can change these settings anytime:
+1. Go to **Settings > Devices & Services**
+2. Find **Ookla Speedtest** in your integrations
+3. Click the **Configure** button
+4. Update your settings
+5. The integration will automatically reload with the new configuration

 ## Usage